11 of the Best Japan Travel Apps and Sites for Visitors

 As well as the dozen Japan-specific travel apps listed below, we’d also recommend having both Google Maps and Google Translate installed.
 Both can work offline, and you’ll use them extensively during your time in the country.

 While those two services will work without a data connection, however, many of the other apps won’t.
-Make sure your smartphone is prepared for the trip, either via data roaming or picking up a Japanese SIM card or mobile hotspot.
+Make sure your smartphone is prepared for the trip, either via data roaming or picking up a Japanese SIM card or travel eSIM.
 While public Wi-Fi is becoming more common, it’s not widespread enough to rely on.

 JNTO